JeffreyPrasetio/DSI-23-Capstone-Project/README.md

 Lastly, in the neutral tweets, people talked had general discussions on COVID-19 vaccines, getting vaccinated, and comparisons between the different vaccines.

+NOTE: Refer to the html files in the visuals folder for interactive plots generated from topic modelling.

 ## Conclusions & Recommendations

 From the uncovered results, we can identify potential interventions for Pfizer/BioNtech to take in order to speed up the global vaccination progress (and also drive revenue by increasing their vaccine sales).